hemanth/functional-programming-jargon/readme.md

 ## Function Composition

 The act of putting two functions together to form a third function where the output of one function is the input of the other.
+This is one of the most important ideas of functional programming.

 ```js
 const compose = (f, g) => (a) => f(g(a)) // Definition